 As of July 2023, Compare the Market had an average rating of 4.8 out of 5 from 31,285 people who left a review on Trustpilot.
 The score 4.8 corresponds to the Star Label ‘Excellent’.

 What do I need to compare pet insurance?

 To compare insurance with Compare the Market, you’ll need to know:

-- Your pet’s age, breed and gender
+- Your pet’s age and breed

 - How much you paid or donated for them